 It is surprising how often this situation arises and how many circumstances seem to result in the need for the same conversations.

-- Staff groups who have split temporarily into smaller groups at meetings to discuss issues or work on projects.
+- Staff groups have split temporarily into smaller groups at meetings to discuss issues or work on projects.
 The projects may or may not be long-term.

-- Larger staff groups work together for long periods, a school year for example, and who work in the same environment.
+- Larger staff groups work together for long periods, a school year for example, and work in the same environment.

 - Micro groups, such as teaching teams of just 2 or 3 members, are where the interaction is more intense and less diluted.

 - One-on-one interactions, such as those between carers and clients.

 - One-to-one long-term interactions such as with editors and writers.

-- Collaborative groups such as artists and musicians who are all working on one production or project.
+- Collaborative groups such as artists and musicians are all working on one production or project.

 - Recruitment staff must address professionality and ethical issues within the workforce.

 Situations that often lead to difficult conversations